gipplab/LaCASt-Artifact/README.md

 19-EL-2: 6500,6704
 ```
 For reproducing the symbolic evaluations, you should not run into these memory issues.
 However, it is very likely that you may encounter this issue when reproducing the numeric evaluation results.
+Further, Maple often ignores our specified timeout (see also our FAQ below).
+When this happens, you see a bunch of logs (debug level) that only update memory usage.
+We do not have a solution for this yet besides wait and hope Maple recovers.
+If it takes too long time use `CTRL+C` to stop the current computation.
+This aborts the evaluation pipeline only for the current chapter.
+If you used the script `symbolic-evaluator.sh`, LaCASt will simply continue with the next chapter.
+In the summary at the end, your manually stopped chapter has an exit code different to 0.

 ### 4.iv.
 Reproducing Numeric Evaluation Results